Invest in the Future

 Meet Our Faculty

-Dr. Donna Roberts is the Chair of the Early Childhood Education department and Associate Dean.
+Dr. Roberts is the Associate Dean.
 She has been with the University since 2011.
 Dr. Roberts earned her Ed.D. from California State University, Stanislaus, and she earned her Master of Arts in Reading Education also from CSU, Stanislaus.
 Dr. Roberts holds an Administrative Services Credential, Reading Specialist Credential, and CLEAR CLAD Multiple Subject Credential.

 Dr. Beverly Clark attended San Joaquin Delta College for her lower-division degree, she gained a BA in Liberal Studies and MA in History/International Relations at California State University, Stanislaus.
 Finally, she earned her doctorate in Education and Administrative Credential at University of the Pacific.
 Dr. Clark is Associate Professor of our Early Childhood Education department.
 She joined Humphreys University as a full-time instructor in 2008.